SIMPLE PRESENT

 LEARN

-1. Use the simple present to talk about habits or
+1. Use the simple present to talk

 routines, schedules, and facts.